syncfusion-content/xamarin-docs/Xamarin/SfShimmer/Getting-Started.md

 **Method 1: Adding SfShimmer reference from nuget.org**

 Syncfusion Xamarin components are available in [nuget.org](https://www.nuget.org/).
 To add SfShimmer to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Xamarin.Core](https://www.nuget.org/packages/Syncfusion.Xamarin.Core), and then install it.

 ![Add Packages](Getting-Started_images/Reference.png)

-N> SfShimmer supports in Android and iOS.
+N> SfShimmer supports for Android and iOS.

 **Method 2: Adding SfShimmer reference from toolbox**